shannon-patterson/curate/README.md

 * move PHP classes into proper folder structure according to the namespaces I have created
 * start on webapp part of project
+* update this document to contain Features, Installation and Use Instructions, Contribution suggestions, and a Code of Conduct sections.